TheIOFoundation/ProjectLockdown/.github/ISSUE_TEMPLATE/-adm--seeking-public-advice.md

 name: "[ADM] Seeking public advice"
 about: Define a request for public advice to improve some area of Project Lockdown.
 title: "[NEED] Seeking advice on: "
-labels: 'Need: Advice, Priority: Medium, Project: PLD, Stage: Not Ready'
+labels: 'Need: Advice, Priority: Medium, Project: PLD, Stage: Not Ready, good first issue'
 assignees: ''

 ---